OlegKorn/test_tasks/Postman snippets/postman - check all nested links of a site/README.md

-I'm not sure if it really checks ALL nested links of a site, but looks legit
+## I'm not sure if it really checks ALL nested links of a site, but looks legit
-To iterate thru all the urls of a site in Postman you must create two requests in a collection:
+To iterate thru all the urls of a site in Postman you must create four requests in a collection (there are 3 now, giving out a list of website links).
+The last one I was too lazy to write.
+You can do it yourself - just create the 4th request and pass there the list of links from the 3rd request, and for each do your tests.

+### These 3 requests are:

 > [!TIP]
 > #### Initialize ```GET {{start_url}}```[^1]